In this article

 What is an unsecured credit card?

-Most credit cards are unsecured cards.
-Unlike secured cards, they don’t require a security deposit to open, and the credit limit is determined based on your creditworthiness.
-Generally, an unsecured card should be your first choice, unless you have bad credit.
+Standard credit cards are classified as “unsecured” cards.
+They don’t require a security deposit to open, and the credit limit is based on your creditworthiness.
+Generally, an unsecured business card should be your first choice, unless you have bad credit.
 These cards usually offer better interest rates and better rewards than secured cards.

 Unsecured credit cards offer a revolving line of credit with payments required each billing cycle.
 With both secured and unsecured credit cards, it’s important to pay at least the minimum payment by the due date.
 Late payments negatively affect your credit score and can lead to your interest rate increasing.